aidianholder/maps/README.md

   - Full current style inlined from `map.getStyle()` — faithfully reflects the user's layer visibility choices, including any layers toggled off in the Layers panel and dynamically added sources (e.g. hillshade)
   - PMTiles protocol (`pmtiles@3`) included and registered, so hillshade and other PMTiles tile sources resolve correctly
   - Locator labels rendered as MapLibre popups
-  - Icons as symbol layers (PNG sprites from the CDN); icons with infowindow data show a slide-up panel on click
+  - Icons as symbol layers (PNG sprites from the CDN); icons with infowindow data show a slide-up panel on click — the panel slides in/out with a CSS transition, is sized with `width: fit-content; min-width: 40%; max-width: 80%`, and a single click on the selected icon both deselects it and dismisses the panel
+  - Text overlays recreated as left-anchored `maplibregl.Marker` elements carrying styled HTML (font, size, weight/style/decoration, colour, optional border and background), positioned identically to their live geo-anchored counterparts
   - Drawn features as GeoJSON sources and appropriate line/fill/circle layers
+  - A compact attribution control (bottom-right), starting in its **collapsed** state
   - Map centred and zoomed to match the export overlay
   - Map is `width: 100%` to fill whatever container the embed is placed in; height is fixed in pixels to match the export overlay's proportions
+  - **HTML-only export options** — three checkboxes appear in the export panel only when Format is set to HTML (all unchecked by default):
+    - **Zoom control** — adds a `maplibregl.NavigationControl` to the exported map's default (top-left) position
+    - **Make Map Static** — sets `interactive: false` on the exported map so it cannot be panned, zoomed, or rotated by the reader
+    - **Scale bar** — adds a `maplibregl.ScaleControl` (imperial/U.S. units) to the exported map's default (bottom-left) position

 ---